 - A package must be able to maintain its integrity over time.
 For a sterile, disposable device package, that’s usually two years, Furchak noted.
 PCL uses real-time aging in a controlled environment as well as accelerated aging, which requires baking the package.
 “Forty days in the oven is equivalent to one year sitting on the shelf,” Erickson said.
 If the material hasn’t weakened too much and the heat seals remain secure, a company can officially market the device with the validated expiration date claim.

-Medical device manufacturers should follow Packaging Compliance Labs’ lead by defining their own standards for compliance.
+Packaging Medical Devices manufacturers should follow Packaging Compliance Labs’ lead by defining their own standards for compliance.
 If this is done well, they are more apt to avoid common mistakes that medical manufacturers make.

 Common Mistakes Medical Manufacturers Make